220 Veterans Memorial Highway

 Suffolk Co Dpt of Health Services is 1.2 miles from Hauppauge, New York

-Suffolk Co Dpt of Health Services is an addiction treatment facility for people living in the Hauppauge area while battling an alcohol and drug use disorder and co-occurring mental health disorder.
+Suffolk Co Dpt of Health Services is an addiction treatment facility for people living in the Hauppauge, NY. area while battling an alcohol and drug use disorder and co-occurring mental health disorder.
 It offers services like group therapy, matrix model, brief intervention approach, contingency management/motivational incentive, vocational rehabilitation services, cognitive/behavior therapy and more, that are in line with its philosophy of evidence based treatments that are proven effective.

 In the same way, Suffolk Co Dpt of Health Services believes in individual treatment to make sure that their patients achieve the best possible results.
 The drug and alcohol treatment facility has also specialized in other treatments like residential beds for client's children, clients referred from the court/judicial system, co-occurring mental and substance abuse disorders, seniors or older adults, domestic violence, persons with serious mental illness - among many others.
 All these services are also offered by Suffolk Co Dpt of Health Services in different settings like detox programs, outpatient substance abuse counseling, long term drug and alcohol rehab facilities, inpatient drug and alcohol rehab centers, short term treatment centers, as well as others.

 In addition, it has aftercare programs designed to help you find permanent and lasting sobriety.
-These programs have made sure that Suffolk Co Dpt of Health Services has a special place within Hauppauge, NY. and its surrounding area, especially because they lead to both positive short and long term outcomes for the people who enroll into this drug and alcohol rehab facility.
+These programs have made sure that Suffolk Co Dpt of Health Services has a special place within Hauppauge, New York and its surrounding area, especially because they lead to both positive short and long term outcomes for the people who enroll into this drug and alcohol rehab facility.
 Last but not least, Suffolk Co Dpt of Health Services accepts private health insurance, private pay, sliding fee scale, medicare, medicaid, state welfare or child and family services funds, state corrections or juvenile justice funds and others.

 The journey to sobriety begins with recognizing that there's a problem and deciding to make a change.
 Here are the steps you might consider: